Pronounciation: A-GA-ve schi-di-GER-a

-Growth Habit: Maguey grow slowly by producing a basal rosette of leaves to a maximum height of 2 feet with equal or slightly greater spread.
+Growth Habit: Maguey grow slowly by producing a basal rosette of leaves to a maximum height of 2 feet with equal or slightly greater spread, monocarpic.

 Foliage/texture: A mature maguey specimen can have upward of 100 succuluent leaves per rosette, each leaf is dark green with white striped markings and terminate in a sharp inflexible tip, leaf margins are fibrous and also occasionally curve upwards; medium coarse texture.

 Flowers & fruits: Mature maguey produce a flower spike 7 to 12 feet tall with yellow, orange red, to dark purple flowers (looks somewhat similar to A. geminiflora flowers).
-Maguey produces a tall flower for the size of the plant.
+Maguey produces a tall flower stalk with a myriad of small yellow for the size of the plant.